TDX Knowledge: Make Images Accessible Using Alternative Text

 • Finally, alt text can make it easier for users to find your page via search engines.

-When you include alternative text for your images, you make them accessible to everyone in your audience - not just the people who access information in the same way that you do.
+When you include alternative text for your images, you are making them accessible to everyone in your audience - not just the people who access information in the same way that you do.
 You also:

 • Live up to the University of Minnesota's value of inclusivity.